 If you knew how much I dislike donuts you’d understand how strong of a statement that is for me.
 Donuts are a mixture of three of the worst non-foods available: processed grains, hydrogenated vegetables oils and sugar.
-They have no nutritional value and are can harm your health in a variety of ways.
+They have no nutritional value (unless you’re eating healthy homemade ones) and can harm your health in a variety of ways.
 And sitting too much can be worse.

 The Problem With Sitting